wolfrubin/marcona-redis/README.md

 - Simple realization of a redis server done in pure python3 using asyncio
 - Uses an asyncio event loop to handle connections concurrently
-- Implements the PING, GET and SET commands (so far)
+- Implements the PING, GET, SET and EXISTS commands (so far)

 # To run